hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 TODO: examples of both indices and partitioning

 ### Hinting
+Hinting is a way to tell the query planner how to execute the query.
+You can do it either explicitly (e.g. via pg_hint_plan in Postgres), or by tweaking the query, so that the planner selects the optimal plan.
+I try to stay away from the first option–unless the distribution of data is very stable, you can shoot yourself in the foot.
+By explicit plan hinting in Postgres, you are effectively disabling its optimizer.
+Normally, Postgres' cost-based  optimizer estimates costs of different possible plans and selects the cheapest, but if you use hints, you restrict its freedom of choice.
+There are certainly situations when plan hinting is the best strategy, but, from my experience, they are rare.
+If you are not sure whether to use explicit plan hinting, don't.

 Sometimes, you might boost query performance by tweaks that make no apparent sense.
 Let's see how I made a query almost two hundred times slower by removing an unnecessary join.
 The query was supposed to extract the first content block of articles published on the website (TODO: possibly reproduce) and it looked like this: